-- Myopia & Hyperopia: Also known as nearsightedness and farsightedness, respectively.
+Also known as nearsightedness and farsightedness, respectively.
 These two eye conditions are among the most common in the world.
 Most people have one of these conditions.
-These common refractive errors have many different correction options such as glasses, contact lenses, LASIK, implantable contact lenses, refractive lens exchange and more!
+These common refractive errors have many different correction options such as glasses, contact lenses, LASIK, implantable contact lenses, refractive lens exchange, and more.

-- Presbyopia: Often referred to as “vision after 40,”, presbyopia is an age-related refractive error.
+Often referred to as “vision after 40,”, presbyopia is an age-related refractive error.
 Presbyopia causes blurry near vision, making it nearly impossible to read without glasses.
-Presbyopia can be treated through the new Raindrop Near Vision Inlay.

-- Keratoconus: People with keratoconus have a cone-shaped cornea, as opposed to the normal dome-shaped cornea.
+People with keratoconus have a cone-shaped cornea, as opposed to the normal dome-shaped cornea.
 This causes extremely blurry vision and can be hard to treat in its later stages.
-Keratoconus can be treated through corneal crosslinking, Intacs, or corneal transplant.
+Keratoconus can be treated through corneal crosslinking, Intacs, scleral contact lenses, or corneal transplant.

-- Glaucoma: Another incredibly common condition, glaucoma is known for causing irreparable damage to the optic nerve.
+Another incredibly common condition, glaucoma, is known for causing irreparable damage to the optic nerve.
 Glaucoma does not show symptoms until permanent vision loss occurs, making it very important to attend routine eye exams.
-Glaucoma is treatable through eye drops, Laser surgery and a procedure called iStent.
+Glaucoma is treatable through eye drops, Laser surgery, and MIIGS (minimally invasive glaucoma stents).

-- Chalazion: A chalazion is a slow-growing, inflammatory lump that grows in the tear gland of the eyelid.
+A chalazion is a slow-growing, inflammatory lump that grows in Meibomian of the eyelid.
 These are not usually painful, and most go away on their own with a little bit of care.
 However, some will need to be removed by an eye doctor.

-- Diabetic Retinopathy: Uncontrolled diabetes can wreak havoc on the eyes.
+Uncontrolled diabetes can wreak havoc on the eyes.
 Diabetic retinopathy occurs when the tiny blood vessels on the retina begin to leak blood and fluid.
 This can obstruct vision and lead to other issues.
-Diabetic retinopathy can be treated with surgery and lifestyle changes.
+Diabetic retinopathy can be treated with LASER, intraocular injections, brands like Avastin and Ozurdex, surgery, and lifestyle changes.

-- Flashes and Floaters: Generally harmless, flashes and floaters are mostly an annoyance.
+Generally harmless, flashes and floatersare mostly an annoyance.
 Floaters appear as specks in the eye varying from tiny to large in some cases.
 Flashes appear in vision as quick flashes of light, similar to lightning.
 While they are not harmful themselves, they can be a symptom of a much bigger issue: retinal detachment.
 Most floaters and flashes do not require treatment.